Dennis Wojtkiewicz

-Dennis Wojtkiewicz (born 1956 in Chicago, Illinois) is an American Hyperrealist painter and draughtsman.
+Dennis Wojtkiewicz (born 1956) is an American Hyperrealist painter and draughtsman.

-Wojtkiewicz graduated from Southern Illinois University and is artist associated with the Hyperrealist movement.
+Wojtkiewicz graduated from Southern Illinois University and is an artist associated with the Hyperrealist movement.
 He is best known for his large scale renderings of sliced fruit and flowers.
-In order to achieve his desired effect, technically, Wojtkiewicz relies on traditional oil paint and brushes with a classical application, he also uses pastel for his drawings.
+Wojtkiewicz relies on traditional oil paint and pastels for his drawings.

-Dennis Wojtkiewicz has exhibited his work in leading fine art galleries in the United States and abroad.
+Dennis Wojtkeiwicz's work is exhibited in leading fine art galleries from across the world.
 His work is owned by many leading private, corporate and public collections including the Evanston Museum of Art, Fidelity Investments in Boston and the University of South Dakota.